georgetsirogiannis/SixteenCoreCharacterMapper/README.md

 This application is a creative tool, not a scientific or diagnostic instrument.
 It is not intended for psychological assessment, and the personality-related information is provided for creative inspiration only.
 The terminology used is based on public-domain concepts, primarily drawn from the International Personality Item Pool (IPIP).

 ### Support & Contact
-* **Website:** For more information, visit the official website at https://16corecharactermapper.my.canva.site/.
+* **Website:** For more information, visit the official website at https://georgetsirogiannis.com/16corecharactermapper.
 * **Donations:** If you find this tool helpful, please consider making an optional donation via PayPal: https://www.paypal.com/donate/?hosted_button_id=9QWZ6U22CL9KA.
 * **Email:** For questions, support, or feedback, you can contact me at 16core@georgetsirogiannis.com.

+### System Requirements
+* **Operating System:** Windows 10 or later.
+* **Runtime:** This application is built on the .NET 8.0 framework and requires the **.NET 8.0 Desktop Runtime**.
+The installer will automatically handle this for you.
+* **Display:** For the best user experience, a screen resolution of 1920x1080 or higher is recommended.

+---

 ### Changelog
 **Version 1.0.0** (September 12, 2025)